sirobembs/alx-low_level_programming/README.md

-Introduction to the C programming language
+task answers to C-structiures, typedef